Frequently Asked Questions

 Why we work in blocks

-We work in blocks because the body changes as it responds.
-Planning everything upfront assumes outcomes that haven’t happened yet.
-Working in blocks allows care to stay responsive, precise, and grounded in what is actually occurring, not what we hope or expect to occur.
-A block provides enough consistency to: • Observe how your body responds • Identify which phase you’re moving through • Adjust pacing based on real feedback • Make informed decisions about what comes next A block is not a finish line.
-It doesn’t mean you’re “done,” and it doesn’t lock you into anything.
-It simply creates structure without pressure—so each next step is chosen from experience, not assumption.
+We work in blocks because individual experience with colon hydrotherapy unfolds over time.
+Planning everything upfront assumes outcomes that have not yet been experienced.
+Working in blocks allows care to stay responsive, precise, and grounded in what is actually being observed — not what is hoped or expected.
+A block provides enough consistency to: • Observe how you feel and how your body experiences sessions over time • Understand where you are within the overall progression process • Adjust pacing based on real experience • Make informed decisions about what feels appropriate next A block is not a finish line.
+It does not mean you are “done,” and it does not lock you into anything.
+It simply creates structure without pressure — so each next step is chosen from lived experience, not assumption.

 Will I experience any side effects?